SebastianStamm/camunda-plugin-store/README.md

   "app": "Cockpit",
   "type": "Custom Script",
   "config": {
-    "ngDeps": ["cockpit.awesomePlugin"]
+    ... // see below
   }
 }
 ```

 The `app` property indicates which webapp is augmented by the plugin.
 Right now, we only support `"Cockpit"` for this property.

 The `type` property indicates what type of plugin this is.
-Right now, we only support `"Custom Script"` for this property.
+Right now, we only support `"Custom Script"` and `"Translation"` for this property.

-The contents of the `config` property depend on the selected type.
-For the `"Custom Script"` type, the following two fields are required:
+The contents of the `config` property depend on the selected type:

+#### `"Custom Script"` Config

 - `ngDeps`: An array of angular module ids that will be added to the `customScripts.ngDeps` array in the webapp config file

+For custom scripts, the src directory of the plugin must contain an index.js file that serves as entry point for the plugin.

+#### `"Translation"` Config

+For translations, the config is `null`.
+The src directory of the plugin must contain a .json file with the appropriate language code (e.g. `en.json`).